Colonus hesperus

 Colonus hesperus is a species of jumping spider in the family Salticidae.
-Its range consists of parts of the southwestern United States in states including California, Arizona, New Mexico and Texas, with its range further extending to Mexico.
-The species is active throughout the year, however has a peak in abundance in May.
+Its range consists of parts of the southwestern United States including California, Arizona, New Mexico, and Texas, with its range further extending to Mexico.
+The species is active throughout the year, however it has a peak in abundance in April and May.
+The species was first described by David Richman and Richard Vetter in 2004 based on specimens from San Diego, California.